mvcds/my-library/maths/probability-theory/Confidence Level.md

 The higher the confidence, the broader the interval (to accommodate more points, which allow [[Standard error|error]]).

-In a bell shape, it mean that half of the values we are not confident is to the right, and the other to the left.
+In a bell shape, it mean that half of the [[my-library/carreer/development/Value|values]] we are not confident is to the right, and the other to the left.
 This implies that a 100% level is useless, as we're not able to predict anything.

 A low (like 5%) is also useless because it narrows down too much.